openhab/openhab-addons/bundles/org.openhab.binding.mybmw/README.md

 ```

 The debug fingerprint is generated every time the discovery is executed.
-To force a new fingerprint disable the thing shortly and enable it again.
+To force a new fingerprint perform the following steps in the UI

+1) Go to settings
+2) Select Things entry
+3) Press "+" sign bottom right
+4) Choose the _MyBMW_ binding
+5) Press the _Scan_ button on top

 Personal data is eliminated from the log entries so it should be possible to share them in public.
 Data like